zigzag-tech/livestack/tutorials/1-speech-app-tutorial.md

 ### Real-Time Speech App Tutorial

-In this tutorial, you'll learn how to build a real-time speech app using the LiveStack framework.
+In this tutorial, you'll learn how to build a real-time speech app using the Livestack framework.
 This app will record speech, transcribe it into text, translate the text into French, and provide a summarized title periodically.

 #### Prerequisites